SciML/Catalyst.jl/docs/src/catalyst_functionality/chemistry_related_functionality.md

 While Catalyst has primarily been designed around the modelling of biological systems, reaction network models are also common across chemistry.
 This section describes two types of functionality, that while of general interest, should be especially useful in the modelling of chemical systems.
 - The `@compound` option, allowing the user to designate that a specific species is composed of certain subspecies.
-- The `balance_reaction` function enabling the user to balance a reactions so the same number of compounds occur on both sides.
+- The `balance_reaction` function enabling the user to balance a reaction so the same number of components occur on both sides.

 ## Modelling with compound species
 Defining compound species is currently only supported for [programmatic construction](@ref programmatic_CRN_construction) of reactions and reaction network models.
 To create a compound species, use the `@compound` macro, first designating the compound, followed by its components (and stoichiometries).
-In this example, we will create a CO₂ compound species, consisting of 1 C species and 2 O species.
-First we create species corresponding to the components:
+In this example, we will create a CO₂ compound species, consisting of one C species and two O species.
+First, we create species corresponding to the components:
 ```@example chem1
 @variables t
 @species C(t) O(t)